BeeswaxIO/beeswax-api/beeswax/tutorials/bid_models_cpi/User-Based-Features.md

 # Background

 Bid models support several user based features: Targeted Segment, Segment Recency, and Frequency.
-These features have unique requirements in the context of bid models.
+These features and their use are outlined in this document.

 * **Targeted Segment** allows users to adjust bid prices based on which targeted segment a user falls into.
 Only segments explicitly targeted by the line item are eligible features in the bid model.